Tour Guide: Everyone vas on vacation. On your left is Munich's first city hall, erected in 15...

 Please note: Do not include examples where nothing much happened during a certain time period, these are for examples where history has been deliberately erased.
 Also, probably no examples that aren't ancient history.
 Modern countries have a tendency to get mad.

 - The anime of Blue Dragon has the Book of the Beginning, which tells of the creation of the world.
 But it does so, in such a cryptic way, that it leads people to think that the world was one of light, before shadows came along to be stopped by the Warriors of Light.
 Actually, the world's original state was darkness, and probably nonexistence, until the Warriors of Light, who were themselves shadow-users, sealed it away, creating the world people live in.
+Most copies of the book have also had the last seven pages, which contain cryptic clues about how to unlock the full power of shadows, removed.

 - One Piece has the Void Century, after which the World Government took power.
 It's in fact a (little-known) crime for anyone to be able to read the ancient historical texts, because they might find out the history that was lost (which likely involves the World Government's methods of taking power).
 In the case of Nico Robin, other crimes were given to conceal this crime.